BlazesRus/libpng/VCToOtherDir/README.txt

 You will probably not be familiar with the contents of zlib.props - do not worry, it is mostly harmless.

-This is all you need to do to build the 'release' and 'ReleaseLibrary' configurations.
+This is all you need to do to build the 'release' and 'ReleaseStatic' configurations.

 Debugging